 Trans: A Memoir (Verso Books, 2015).

-Based on my Transgender Journey series for The Guardian, which ran between 2010 and 2012, this memoir combines critiques of 1990s and 2000s trans theory, literature and film with a personal story of transition.
+Based on my Transgender Journey series for The Guardian, which ran between 2010 and 2012, this memoir combines a personal story of transition with critiques of 1990s and 2000s trans theory, literature and film.
 It explores the uses of ‘life writing’, the relationship between trans people and feminism, and the tropes that have appeared in media coverage since the 1950s.
-It includes an Epilogue with Sheila Heti, where she and I discuss the implications of being a ‘transgender writer’, and how the media’s treatment of trans people has changed over the last few years.
+It includes an Epilogue with Canadian writer Sheila Heti (author of Ticknor and How Should a Person Be?) where she and I discuss the implications of being a ‘transgender writer’, and how the media’s treatment of trans people has changed over the last few years.

 It was named as runner-up in the Polari LGBT First Book Award for 2016.